maxjacobson/seasoning/README.md

 - Use camel case for typescript variables
 - Use snake case in ruby variables
 - Use snake case in the serialized API data

+## Environment variables

+For some features to work in development, you'll need to create an `.env.development.local` file, filling in any of the blank values in `.env.development`.